Contributions

 MALA has a versioning system.
 The version number is only updated when merging

-.
+on master.
 This constitutes a release.
 Please note that not all changes

 to code constitute such a release and generally, merges will be directed

-to the develop
+to the develop branch

 (see branching strategy).
 The version number has

-the form MAJOR.MINOR.FIX
+the form MAJOR.MINOR.FIX:

-: Big changes to the code, that fundamentally change the way it functions or wrap up a longer development.MINOR
+MAJOR: Big changes to the code, that fundamentally change the way it functions or wrap up a longer development.MINOR: new features have been added to the code.FIX: A bug in a feature has been fixed.

 Every new version should be accompanied by a changelog.
 Please include the version of the test data repository with which this version is supposed to be used in this changelog.